 If circumstances have interrupted or disadvantaged your access to education, RMIT offers equity access schemes that allow selection officers to give applicants extra consideration, which may improve your prospects of studying at RMIT.

 - Victorian Government subsidised places where your fee is shared between you and the Victorian Government - if you meet the eligibility criteria

 - full fees where you will be responsible for the full cost.

 As a vocational education (TAFE) student you may be eligible for the following:

 RMIT awards more than 2000 scholarships every year to recognise academic achievement and assist students from a variety of backgrounds.
 Learn more about RMIT Scholarships.

 In addition to tuition fees you will also pay the Student services and amenities fee (SSAF).

 There may be other additional expenses and administrative fees associated with your studies.

-Graduates can apply for credit, recognition of prior learning and possible course exemptions in the first year of the Associate Degree in Fashion and Textile Merchandising.
+Graduates can apply to study the Associate Degree in Fashion and Textile Merchandising.

 Fashion & Textiles